 Based on modeling from the WHCWG (2013) for Townsend's ground squirrel, there are several HCAs surrounding the Project.
 These HCAs are limited to the escarpment, northwest of the Project Lease Boundary, where Turbines have been excluded, the southcentral portion of the Project Lease Boundary, and areas west of Highway 82 (Figure 2).
 HCAs were modeled as High and Medium concentration by the WHCWG.
-Of the 244 proposed Turbine locations, none are located in High concentration areas, but 6 locations (2 percent) are within the Medium concentration area, just west of the eastern solar array.
-Only a very small portion of the eastern solar array encroaches on an existing (Medium concentration) HCA, and security fencing would be permeable to Townsend's ground squirrel, meaning that ground squirrels would be able to access revegetated habitat within the solar array.
+Of the 231 proposed Turbine locations, none are located in High concentration areas, but 6 locations (2 percent) are within the Medium concentration area, just west of the eastern solar array.